 (3) The service requested by the family is not covered under the family's insurance.

-(R) The amount funded shall not exceed the amount paid for the same service provided by a medicaid provider if the service is covered under medicaid pursuant to appendix DD to rule 5160-1-60 of the Administrative Code.
+(Q) The amount funded shall not exceed the amount paid for the same service provided by a medicaid provider if the applicable service requested is covered under medicaid pursuant to: appendix DD to rule 5160-1-60 of the Administrative Code or appendix A to rule 5160-27-03 of Administrative Code for mental health services.

-(Y) If the PCSA does not accept the justification offered by the family, the PCSA shall release the funds in question to ODJFS through SACWIS, and the family is responsible for the payment.
+(X) If the PCSA does not accept the justification offered by the family, the PCSA shall release the funds in question to ODJFS through SACWIS, and the family is responsible for the payment of services.

 Promulgated Under: 119.03